 - Table Prefix ($table_prefix) [mostly 'wp_']

 There you'll find the following lines (note: $table_prefix will not be included in all cases):

 Compare this information with the information you have just obtained.
 Save these changes and upload the file to the main directory of your server (overwrite the original file, you have a local backup).
 If the information is now correct, you should be able to use your website normally again.

 Cause 2: Incorrect database

 If this resolves the error, don't forget to remove the code from wp-config.php.

 Cause 3: Problems with your host

-In some cases, the SQL server may be down and not accessible.
-It is also possible that a maximum database size may potentially have been reached.
-Or the resources of your hosting provider are exhausted.
+Under certain circumstances, the SQL server is down and not accessible.
+It is also possible that a maximum database size has been reached.
+Or the resources of your web hoster have been used up.

 Unfortunately, this often happens with shared hosting.
 Because there you share a server with many other websites.
-If a site consumes a lot of resources, this is of course at the expense of your site .
-For this reason we always recommend to use a high-performance hosting especially adapted to WordPress .
-High-Performance-Hostingso that it does not come to such overloads.
+If a website consumes a lot of resources, this is of course at the expense of your website.
+That's why we always recommend a high-performance hosting specially adapted to WordPress, so that such overloads do not occur.